-To provide an understanding of the essentials to utilize the Yocto Project on top of your firm knowledge about Embedded GNU/Linux, the GNU/Linux kernel and friends.
+To provide an understanding of the essentials to utilize the Yocto Project on top of your firm knowledge about Embedded GNU/Linux, the GNU/Linux kernel.
 We’ll see how a BSP/framework maintainer would use the Yocto Project as well as developers who might not even want/need to know they are using it.

 This four day training combines theory with hands-on exercises in order to introduce the Yocto Project.